kaizen-solutions/trace4cats-zio-extras/docs/Integrations/HTTP/tapir.md

 ---

 # Tapir
-In this section, we'll walk you through our module that enables you to trace Tapir endpoints.
+In this section, we'll walk you through our module that enables you to trace Tapir endpoints in your application using interceptors.
-This process requires each Tapir endpoint to reveal headers that hold trace information.

 ```scala mdoc:compile-only
 import io.kaizensolutions.trace4cats.zio.extras.ZTracer